ISIC 2024 Workshop Banner

 14:00: Oral Presentation 1: I2M2Net: Inter/Intra-modal Feature Masking Self-distillation for Incomplete Multimodal Skin Lesion Diagnosis.
 Ke Wang* (Beihang University, China); Linwei Qiu (Beihang University, China); Yilan Zhang (King Abdullah University of Science and Technology, Kingdom of Saudi Arabia); Fengying Xie* (Beihang University, China) [Paper] [Slides]

 14:20: Oral Presentation 2: From Majority to Minority: A Diffusion-based Augmentation for Underrepresented Groups in Skin Lesion Analysis.
-Janet Wang* (Tulane University, USA); Yunsung Chung (Tulane University, USA); Zhengming Ding (Tulane University, USA); Jihun Hamm (Tulane University, USA) [Paper] [Slides]
+Janet Wang* (Tulane University, USA); Yunsung Chung (Tulane University, USA); Zhengming Ding (Tulane University, USA); Jihun Hamm (Tulane University, USA) [Paper] [Slides[Honorable Mention Award]

 14:40: Short Break 1

 14:50: Oral Presentation 3: Segmentation Style Discovery: Application to Skin Lesion Images.
-Kumar Abhishek* (Simon Fraser University, Canada); Jeremy Kawahara (AIP Labs, Hungary); Ghassan Hamarneh (Simon Fraser University, Canada) [Paper] [Slides]
+Kumar Abhishek* (Simon Fraser University, Canada); Jeremy Kawahara (AIP Labs, Hungary); Ghassan Hamarneh (Simon Fraser University, Canada) [Paper] [Slides[Best Paper Award]

 15:10: Oral Presentation 4: A Vision Transformer with Adaptive Cross-Image and Cross-Resolution AttentionBenjamin A. K. Murray* (King’s College London, UK); Wei R. Tan (King’s College London, UK); Liane S. Canas (King’s College London, UK); Catherine H. Smith (King’s College London, UK); Satveer K. Mahil (King’s College London, UK); Sebastien Ourselin (King’s College London, UK); Marc Modat (King’s College London, UK) [Paper] [Slides]